PER USE CASE

 The goal of a virtual workspace is to simplify employees’ work by organizing tasks and data.
 Therefore, three characteristics must be present in a virtual workspace:

-What does it mean when a workspace is unified?
+Unification: What does it mean when a workspace is unified?
 It involves centralizing apps, desktops, and data.
 Users can collaborate and work on the same projects and documents.
 It allows users to access documents, data, and tools they need for work from a central interface that works from any device.

-A virtual workspace enhances security since it gives IT teams centralized control over each point of access.
+Security: A virtual workspace enhances security since it gives IT teams centralized control over each point of access.
 An efficient workspace includes advanced security features such as single sign-on access control and security analytics.
 Workers can securely sign on from anywhere on any device, ensuring a great user experience.
 The analytics capabilities ensure the detection of internal threats before they turn into a bigger problem.

 Some companies use a type of virtual workspace within an on-premises format.
 This involves a large investment in infrastructure for these hosted desktops, which makes them unsuitable for small- and medium-sized enterprises.

-A cloud workspace, on the other hand, has no CAPEX costs.
+The cloud workspace: A cloud workspace, on the other hand, has no CAPEX costs.
 Since the solution is hosted in the cloud, there’s no need for companies to buy more servers to scale their operations.

-An on-premises infrastructure also lacks the flexibility of a cloud virtual environment, which can be accessed from any device connected to the internet.
+On-premises infrastructure: An on-premises infrastructure also lacks the flexibility of a cloud virtual environment, which can be accessed from any device connected to the internet.

 Who benefits the most from virtual workspaces?
 Here are some use cases:

-Workers on the go, like those on delivery, transportation, or traveling for work, can work securely with a virtual workspace.
+Mobile workers: Workers on the go, like those on delivery, transportation, or traveling for work, can work securely with a virtual workspace.
 Employees can safely log in and continue working securely from remote locations.

-First responders, healthcare workers, and doctors can have real-time and secure access to a patient’s data wherever they are.
+Healthcare employees: First responders, healthcare workers, and doctors can have real-time and secure access to a patient’s data wherever they are.
 The virtual workspace can save time while enforcing privacy by encrypting all data by default, keeping it accessible only to authorized personnel.

 Working in a virtual environment has many benefits for your staff.
 Among them: flexibility, security, and a consistent experience.
-Let’s explore even more benefits of virtual workspaces.

 Workspaces help workers easily transition to remote work and back to the office, creating a streamlined work environment.
 This transforms the company culture, creating a flexible work-from-anywhere environment.
-The entire workflow is revolutionized, prioritizing achieving goals and giving employees a better work-life balance.
+The entire workflow is revolutionized, prioritizing goals and giving employees a better work-life balance.

-A centralized workspace unifies processes, making the work easier for staff.
+A centralized workspace also unifies processes, making the work easier for staff.
 Users can access all data, documents, and tools available to them right from the central dashboard.
 They can pick up work left by their team members and automatically send it for approval.
 Finally, when users are not managing endless stacks of apps, they are more productive.

-Streamlined workflows help teams collaborate better.
+And lastly, streamlined workflows help teams collaborate better.
 The communication flows easily with internal messaging and automated requests.
 File sharing capabilities help the team stay organized.
 A central repository stores all relevant documents and information for the project.
 This addresses one of the most common issues for teams: wasting time looking for info.

 1. Lower costs